argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/running-bert-large-on-sn30.md

 **Note**: for the sake of the tutorial, we have precompiled the model and lowered the number of train steps to reduce the execution time.
 We will also use a processed dataset.

-1. Create a folder for finetuning in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-squad-job.sh` to it.
+1. Create a folder for fine-tuning in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-squad-job.sh` to it.
 Then, go to that folder.
 Example:

    ```bash
    cd $HOME